Semmle/lgtm-enterprise/LGTM-Enterprise-1.25-CodeQL-release-notes.md

 # LGTM Enterprise 1.25 CodeQL release notes

-Version 1.25 of the Semmle product suite was released on INSERT DATE HERE.
-It can be downloaded from https://github.com/Semmle/lgtm-enterprise/releases.
+Version 1.25 of LGTM Enterprise was released on September 9, 2020.
+Detailed release notes and download archives can be found on https://github.com/Semmle/lgtm-enterprise/releases.
+The following release notes describe changes to the CodeQL analysis, which is used by LGTM to generate alerts.

 ### Table of contents
   - [Changes to CodeQL](#changes-to-codeql)